Zero-Tang/portable-dlmalloc/README.md

 This repository serves as a fork so that `dlmalloc` can be ported to any arbitrary platforms modularly.

+This repository also contains a Rust crate so that you can `dlmalloc` in almost anywhere.

 ## Port To Your Platform
 To port `dlmalloc` to your platform, implement the following procedures: